murundb/murundb.github.io/docs/kinematics/rotations/euler_angles.md

 \right]^T,
 $$

 is the Euler rotation vector.
+Noe that the form of the rotation matrix for infinitesimal rotations does not depend on the order in which the rotations are performed.